new-church/sc-www/content/resources/pdf-downloads/_index.md

 hastextbackground: true
 ---

-# Library catalogue, Swedenborg Centre (Roseville)
+# Lending library catalogue, Swedenborg Centre (Roseville)

-Reference items may be studied at the Centre only due to their age, rarity, frequent use, or expense
+Items markes as reference may only be studied at the Centre due to their age, rarity, frequent use, or expense
 - [Library catalogue](https://static.swedenborg.com.au/pdf/books/swedenborgcentrelibrarycatalogue.pdf)

 # Free lecture transcripts, booklets & articles